na-na-hi/renget/archive/cpu-lora.md

 ## Appendix B - Stheno Training Example

-!!! danger This section is currently wrong.
-Currently, the only sample separator option is `--samples-after-nl`, so we are stuck using that until another method is implemented.
+!!! danger Currently, the only sample separator option is `--samples-after-nl`.
+There is a change coming to allow delimiting by a specified separator.

 !!! warning I am not an expert on training data formatting.
 If I have misunderstood the expected format, PLEASE let me know so I can put the data in a more optimal format.